Barrick proposal to acquire Newmont hits roadblock-sources

 Sources familiar with the discussions said talks between the two sides had fallen apart in the past, largely due to personality issues.

-Analysts and some investors have long thought a deal, particularly involving their big operations in Nevada, was logical from a cost-cutting perspective.
+Analysts and some investors have long mulled that a deal between the two miners, particularly around their big operations in Nevada, was logical from a cost-cutting perspective.

-The sources said combining the mining giants' operations could lead to nearly $1 billion in annual cost savings with nearly half of those savings coming from reducing overlap in Nevada.
+The sources said a combination of the mining giants could lead to nearly $1 billion in annual cost savings with nearly half of those savings coming from reducing overlap in Nevada.

-Under the most recent deal being considered, the combined company would be headquartered in Toronto.
-But the new combined entity would still retain a big operational presence in Denver, said one source.
+Under the most recent deal being considered, the combined company would be headquartered in Toronto - Barrick's home base, but the new combined entity would still retain a big operational presence in Newmont's home town of Denver, said one source.

 As earlier reported by Bloomberg News, the sources said Gary Goldberg, Newmont's chief executive, would become CEO of the new combined entity with Barrick's CEO Jamie Sokalsky bowing out.
-Sokalsky has worked for Barrick for over two decades.
-He served as its longtime chief financial officer before being named CEO in 2012.
+Sokalsky has been with Barrick for over two decades and he served as its longtime CFO, before being named CEO in 2012.

-John Thornton, the ordained successor to Barrick's founder and outgoing chairman, Peter Munk, would become chairman of the new combined entity and head a board comprised of a mix of directors from both companies and possibly some outsiders.
+John Thornton, the ordained successor to Barrick's outgoing chairman Peter Munk, would become chairman of the new combined entity and head a board that would be comprised of a mix of directors from both companies and possibly some new faces.
+(Editing by Jeffrey Hodgson)